Why Women Retire With Less Money Than Men

 The End of Economic Flexibility

 While work remains present, even unequal trajectories retain some degree of flexibility.
-Overtime, job changes, supplementary income, and the postponement of decisions allow for ongoing adjustments.
+Overtime, job changes, supplementary income, and postponed decisions allow for ongoing adjustment.
 Retirement closes this adaptive phase.

 This rigidity transforms past choices into present conditions.
-What could previously be compensated through additional work must now be absorbed directly by the household budget, without room for maneuver.
+What could previously be compensated for through additional work must now be absorbed directly by the household budget, with less room for maneuver.

 The Crystallization of Dependence on Fixed Income